Ztryfe/Kingroon_KP5L_Marlin_Firmware/README.md

 Otherwise you will run into a bug with SD Card access & Neopixels with the Kingroon KP3S Board inside the KP5L. http://github.com/MarlinFirmware/Marlin/issues/25328

+Finally, at Configuration.h, uncomment this:

+// #define NEOPIXEL_LED

-At the time of this change this made the cpu not being able to keep up on circles.
+At the time of this change this made the cpu not being able to keep up on circles / curves.
 Trying both SD Card and Neopixel enabled with regular DMA also caused hicups ( but was able to read SD Card)